handsome-feng/1night-cs/ubuntukylin_wiki/DebianUbuntu/pbuilder.md

 sudo visudo
 ```

-and add the following entry:
+and add the following entry (Not sure, encounter error in debian after add this):

 ```
-user_name ALL=(ALL) NOPASSWD: /usr/sbin/pbuilder
+user_name ALL=(ALL) NOPASSWD:/usr/sbin/pbuilder
 ```

 Now you need to set up a base tarball that will contain your chroot environment: